Holberton-Uy/hbnb-doc/part2/task_06_review.md

 1. Set up the `POST`, `GET`, `PUT`, and `DELETE` endpoints for managing reviews.
 2. Implement the logic for handling review-related operations in the Business Logic layer.
 3. Integrate the Presentation layer (API) and Business Logic layer through the Facade.
-4. Implement validation for specific attributes like the text of the review and ensure that the review is associated with both a user and a place.
+4. Implement validation for specific attributes like the text and rating of the review, and ensure that the review is associated with both a user and a place.
-5. Update the Place model in `api/v1/places.py` to include the collection of reviews for a place.
+5. Update the Place model in `api/v1/places.py` to consider the collection of reviews for a place.

 #### Instructions